carrvo/PiggyMarket/Integration/README.md

 1. https://reqexperts.com/wp-content/uploads/2015/07/writing_good_requirements.htm
 1. https://softwareengineering.stackexchange.com/questions/163328/how-to-document-requirements-for-an-api-systematically

+### IntegrationTests
+This holds all `PowerShell` `Pester` tests that require `Moq`ing.
+### FunctionalTests
+This holds all `PowerShell` `Pester` tests that set up a fully operational environment and run production-like user commands against.
+Can also be thought of as "API Tests".
 ### REST
 This holds the `PowerShell` `scripts` that defines and exposes the application-level REST API, to be consumed by the `Client` component.